jyyulab/scMINER/docs/docs/PBMC-12k.md

 ### Calculate activity
 {: no_toc }
 Activity calculation is the basis of driver estimation in scMINER.
 To infer driver activity, expression profile of their targets are intergrated via function `GetActivityFromSJARACNe`.
-This function takes SJARACNe output path and expression set as input, and return an activity set as well as structured network files if set 	`save_network_files=TRUE`.
+This function takes SJARACNe output path and expression set as input, and return an activity set as well as structured network files if set `save_network_files=TRUE`. **Please note that this function could only work if you used `generateSJARACNeInput` to create SJARACNe input directory and files.**

 Since scRNA-seq data are extremly sparse and noisy, please set `activity.method` as `'unweighted'`.